Zettlr/zettlr-docs/docs/en/first-time-users/creating-files-and-folders.md

 The last method is to create files automatically when linking them.
 This is a feature which is part of the PKMS (Personal Knowledge Management System), or “Zettelkasten” functionality of Zettlr.
 For that to work, you’ll need to have a dedicated “Zettelkasten” workspace, and need to link the file.

 This workflow will be introduced in the corresponding section.

+## Creating Folders

+Creating folders works almost analogous to creating files.
+You can either choose the corresponding menu shortcut “File” → “New directory…”, which will prompt you to enter a new folder name, or, what we recommend, right-click on a folder in which you wish to create a new folder.
+The process is exactly the same as creating files via the file manager (see above).

 ## Changing the Default Filename